The volume of landline calls made in the UK has fallen by 11.9 percent through 2016, continuing the pattern of a long and steep downward trend.

 These figures are courtesy of Ofcom, who published a detail breakdown of fixed-line services in their annual Communications Market Report.

-Ofcom’s analysis revealed that, in order to draw in customers with cheap broadband and scrape a profit from landline’s fading use, calls-only customers are getting shafted.
+Ofcom’s analysis revealed that, in order to draw in customers with the cheapest broadband offers and scrape a profit from landline’s fading use, calls-only customers are getting shafted.

 Older customers, more vulnerable